algolia/autocomplete/packages/website/docs/highlightHit.md

 > `string | string[]` | required

 The attribute to retrieve the highlight value from.
+You can use the array syntax to reference the nested attributes.

 ### `tagName`